sentinl/sentinl/docs/Authentication.md

 **Impersonation**

 There is a possibility to create multiple user credentials and assign these credentials to watchers, one credential per watcher.
 Thus authenticating each watcher separately.
 It is called impersonation.

 1. Create credentials in Search Guard or X-Pack and assign permissions you need.

 You need one user for Sentinl and one user per watcher.
+The users should have read/write access to indexes they work on: .kibana, watcher_alarms* etc.

-2. Set Sentinl authentication
+2. Configure authentication
 ```
 sentinl:
   settings: